k2662/fanpid/README.md

 Running the program as root with use the [PID](https://en.wikipedia.org/wiki/PID_controller) algorithm to set the fan speed.

-The PID parameters can be set in a config file in whatever directory you run fanpid from.
+The PID parameters can be set in a config file (".fanpid_config") in whatever directory you run fanpid from.
 The config file is very simple: key value pairs separated by colons.